tristanls/data-at-rest/README.md

     * `iv`: _Buffer_ Initialization vector.

 Encrypts the `plaintext` using specified additional authenticated data (`aad`) and the encryption `key`.

+#### DataAtRest.normalizeAad(obj)

+  * `obj`: _Object_ An object representing string-to-string map of additional authenticated data.
+  * Return: _Array_ Normalized object in form of sorted array.

+Normalizes given additional authenticated data object by sorting it by key and returning an array (the order of which should be preserved by `JSON.stringify` implementations).

 ## Releases